Ultimate Guide to MagicBands at Walt Disney World

 MagicBands

 The original MagicBand could be worn only on your wrist.
 The next generation of the MagicBand — MagicBand 2 — was introduced in late 2016.
-MagicBand 2 features a new design, making it even more customizable and versatile while maintaining the same convenience of the original MagicBand.
-The “gem” or fob (the center piece) of the band can be removed (with a tiny screwdriver) and put in an assortment of accessories so that it can be worn or carried in other ways than on the wrist.
+MagicBand 2 features a new design, making it even more customizable and versatile while maintaining the same convenience as the original MagicBand.
+The “gem” or fob (the centerpiece) of the band can be removed (with a tiny screwdriver) and put in an assortment of accessories so that it can be worn or carried in other ways than on the wrist.

 Yellow MagicBand 2 with center fob